SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-03-TESMD-framework-worship-song-analysis.md

 **A quick word on subjectivity:** \\
 The examples here aren't meant to claim objectivity so much as coherence.
 They were stress‑tested over time, and more than once a judgement I wasn't happy with forced me back to the drawing board -- redefining an axis, refining its range or even adding a new one.
 In that sense, the examples didn't just apply the model: they helped form it.

+These examples are grounded in the [TESMD lexical spines](#4-tesmd-model-axis-lexical-spines), which formalise the descriptive language used here.
+The spines are introduced in the following section.
+Readers may find it helpful to return to them when seeing the framework in use.

 ---